Khalid Sulayman Jaydh Al Hubayshi: Repatriation

 Khalid was repatriated on July 20, 2005, with two other Saudi captives.
 The two other men were Salih al-Awshan and Mishal Awad Sayaf Alhabri.
 According to a Human Rights Watch report, as of May 26, 2006, the three remained held, without charge, in Riyadh's al-Ha'ir prison.

 Khalid was widely interviewed after being repatriated, and graduating from the Saudi rehabilitation program.

 Al Hubayshi is offered as a success case of the rehabilitation program, who met the Minister of Interior Affairs three times.

-According to Al Hubayshi the Minister said, "Okay you made a mistake ... maybe following the wrong fatwa, being zealous.
+According to Al Hubayshi, the minister asked him, "Okay you made a mistake ... maybe following the wrong fatwa, being zealous.
 You are young, and you have been used.
 We will give you another chance.
 Are you going to take the chance or be stupid and miss that chance?"

 On November 20, 2008, when Barack Obama was elected President of the United States, Al Hubayshi was quoted to offer an explanation as to why Ayman Al Zawahiri used racially loaded language to characterize the President-elect.